Personnel Economics

 • Compulsory Activity

 Two group-based term papers on topics in Personnel Economics, max three students per group.
+All groups must give a presentation of the last term paper toward the end of the course.

 • Assessment

-A four-hour individual home exam.
+A four-hour individual digital school exam.

 • Grading Scale